ewalke19/PHYS4840/Final Project/README.md

 ### Acknowledgments

 I would like to thank my professor Dr. Joyce for teaching me all I learned for coding.
-I never thought I would be writing a program one day, even if it is for something small.
+I never thought I would be writing a program one day, even if it is a small one.